When travelers find out that we specialize in arranging travel to Hawaii, the first thing they ask is, "What food is Hawaii known for?"

 But, we will always have big love for the local comfort foods because they are an edible slice of the state's history.
 Also, they're simple, delicious, and, well, comforting.

 Some of these classic local foods are dishes you'll find iconic plate lunch spots like Rainbow Drive-In.
 While others are made by home cooks for anything from University of Hawaii football tailgates to luaus or casual music jam sessions known as kanikapila.

 We can, of course, help you plan a perfect Hawaii foodie itinerary that includes farm visits, cooking classes, and fine dining.
 But, if you're going for the first time and want to try local comfort food, here is what to eat in Hawaii:

-You might have only had boiled peanuts in the Deep South but they're a traditional pupu (aka appetizer) in Hawaii.
-Brought to Hawaii by Chinese immigrants, they're usually made with star anise.
+You might have only had boiled peanuts in the deep South, but they're a traditional pupu (aka appetizer) in Hawaii.
+Brought to Hawaii by Chinese immigrants, the boiled peanuts here are usually made with generous star anise.

 Huli Huli Chicken

 Huli means turning in Hawaiian, and, though huli-huli has been trademarked, it is often used to refer to a teriyaki-like, smoky-basted chicken grilled and turned rotisserie-style over kiawe (local Hawaiian mesquite) charcoal.

 Whenever there is a community fundraiser in Hawaii, you are almost guaranteed to find this slightly sweet, smoky BBQ’d chicken.
 To find some huli-huli, look for billowy smoke wafting from large grills on the side of the road.